#22: Ace Ventura: Pet Detective

 And I don’t think it can be overstated just how much Jim Carrey affected comedic acting in the mid-’90s.
 A few months ago I watched Scream with Bry and Ben and Cynthia, and realized for the first time that Matthew Lillard was just doing a Jim Carrey-impression with his performance.
 Yesterday I watched Face/Off and you could see Nic Cage incorporating Carrey-isms into his body language and facial expressions.

-It’s a shame the Academy mostly rewards “serious art” that they want to believe aligns with their virtuous ethos.
+It’s a shame the Academy mostly rewards “serious art” that they think aligns with their ethos.
 It’s all bullshit of course.
 Name another performance as brilliant and influential as Jim Carrey in Ace Ventura: Pet Detective.
 Name another performer that could possibly make the material work.

 And I love Forrest Gump too.
 But I’m not sure how you can argue that performance exceeds Carrey’s.
 If only the Academy valued drugging football players and talking with your ass, maybe Jim Carrey challenges Tom Hanks for Best Actor of 1994.